Biking and Hiking New Zealand - 08 Taupo, Palmy, Marlborough Sounds

 The falls begin with a series of small cascades dropping about eight meters, followed by a final six-meter drop, which appears as an 11-meter fall due to the water's depth.

-A small and rather hilly road brought me to Palmerston North with its famous Rugby Museum, and I decided to something out of the ordinary that afternoon: cinema (James Bond, Spectre), well as Moneypenny said: its called life, you should try it yourself, James...
+A smaller and rather hilly road brought me to Palmerston North, with its famous rugby museum.
+That afternoon I decided to do something slightly unusual for this trip: go to the cinema.
+Spectre.
+As Moneypenny said: “It’s called life, James.
+You should try it sometime.”

-Next morning, half an hour cycling to the train station, to my knowledge the only train that transports bicycles without booking in NZ: 6.15 am to 8.35 am in Wellington, a little bit late, but I made it to the 9 o'clock Interislander ferry to Picton.
-Queen Charlotte Drive to Linkwater and a small road parallel to Queen Charlotte Track to the Marlborough Sounds, or more exactly Kenepuru Sound.
-That road was not straight for 50m in horizontal (curves) or vertical (hills) direction.
+The next morning it was half an hour by bike to the station.
+As far as I know, this was the only train in New Zealand that carried bicycles without prior booking.
+Departure 6:15 a.m., arrival in Wellington at 8:35 — a little late, but still in time for the 9 o’clock Interislander ferry to Picton.
+From there I followed Queen Charlotte Drive to Linkwater and then a smaller road running roughly parallel to the Queen Charlotte Track into the Marlborough Sounds — or more precisely, Kenepuru Sound.
+That road was not straight for 50 metres in either direction: not horizontally because of the curves, and not vertically because of the hills.

 Palmerston North